CREESTL/ProxyParser/README.md

 ### Quick Overview ###

-I needed a list of working proxies for my of my other projects, but I couldn't find any free ones.
+I needed a list of working proxies for one of my other projects, but I couldn't find any free ones.

 So I created this little  script to parse working proxies from specific web site.